 Who and how?

 The first step to designing any room is to define who will use the space and how.
 If you do have an ensuite, chances are your family bathroom will be used most often by guests or the kids, meaning your suite and design choices want to be stylish enough to impress visitors yet practical enough for family bath time.
-Also consider how the space could offer something different from your ensuite perhaps your ensuite only has a shower but you prefer a long, relaxing soak or it has bright yellow tiles which wake you up in the morning but aren’t very soothing in the evening.
+Also consider how the space could offer something different from your ensuite perhaps your ensuite only has a shower but you prefer a long, relaxing soak or it has bright yellow tiles that wake you up in the morning but aren’t very soothing in the evening.
 Set a purpose (or purposes) for the room and design around them.

 Make a plan